 Please contact us if you would like to arrange on of these services.

 Thanksgiving for the Birth of a Child

-Before God and before the congregation he names the child.
+Before God and before the congregation he or she names the child.

-He says a prayer of thanks to God for the child and for their safe birth.
+He or she says a prayer of thanks to God for the child and for their safe birth.

-He prays for the child’s parents and for their home.
+He or she prays for the child’s parents and for their home.

-He asks for God to bless the child.
+He or she asks for God to bless the child.

 This service need not take place on a Sunday.
 The difference that people usually notice is that there is no water, because, of course, it is not a service of Baptism.
 On the other hand, there is no obligation on the parents to attend church or be members of it.
 A certificate of Thanksgiving is given to say that the service has taken place.
 The child is then free later on to make up its own mind whether to get baptised or not.

 The service of Baptism is one in which the parents and the godparents stand up in church on a Sunday and make clear statements about their Christian faith.
 They must say that they ‘turn to Christ’, that they ‘repent of their sins’, and that they ‘renounce evil’.
 They must also say that they believe and trust in God the Father who made the world, in Jesus Christ who redeemed mankind, and in His Holy Spirit who helps the people of God.